 If you purchase workers’ comp insurance through a monopolistic state fund, it may not include employer’s liability insurance.
 However, you can purchase it from a private insurer to fill this gap in coverage.

-From irrigation to mowing, landscaping is filled with risks involving hazardous equipment, tools, and chemicals.
-Whether you’re the owner of a landscape design company or a tree service business, you can create a safer work environment with:
+Landscaping is filled with risks involving hazardous equipment, tools, and chemicals.
+You can create a safer work environment with:

 Through risk management and a safe work environment, you can decrease workplace accidents.
 That means fewer claims – and potentially a lower insurance premium.

 Workers’ compensation insurance offers protection for your employees and to some extent your business, but it doesn’t provide coverage for all risks.
 Landscaping business owners should also consider:

 Commercial auto insurance: This policy covers vehicles owned by your landscaping business.
 It typically pays for accidents, theft, and certain types of vehicle damage.